phamkhanhbk/TIG-Stack-using-InfluxDB-3/README.md

 - Add Data Source :
   - Type: InfluxDB
   - Language : SQL
+  - Database: Paste the string value for INFLUXDB_BUCKET enviornment variable from your .env file
   - URL: http://influxdb3-core:8181 for connecting to InfluxDB 3 Core
   - URL: http://influxdb3-enterprise:8181 for connecting to InfluxDB 3 Enterprise
-  - Token: Paste the token string you created using influxdb3 cli, which should also be in your .env file
+  - Token: Paste the string value for INFLUXDB_TOKEN enviornment variable from your .env file
 - Add Data Visualization : Dashboards > Create Dashboard - Add Visualization > Select Data Source > InfluxDB_3_Core
 - In the query 'builder' paste and run the following SQL query to see the visualization of the data collected via Telegraf, written to InfluxDB 3.
 ```sql